jewelsofthought/neshama/site/posts/freedom/week_4/netzach_gevurah.md

 </div>

-[^1]: This is the true concept of “waste” or “wasted” energy.
+[^1]: This is the true concept of "waste" or "wasted" energy.